This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Types of Fabric Markers and Washability

-Understanding the types of fabric markers is key to knowing how well your designs will hold up in the wash.
+You’ll need to understand the different fabric marker types to predict how your designs will hold up in the wash.

 Permanent Markers and Ink Adhesion